son-n-pham/GATE_Writing/current_writing/grading_sue.md

-## Grading for Sue's Essay

-### Write in a proper structure (2 marks)

-- **2 marks:** The writing is well-organised with a clear introduction, body, and conclusion.
-The essay begins with a description of the setting, transitions into a reflection on the painting and the crowd, and ends with a thought-provoking question about fame and value.

-### Choose a tone to match the theme of the writing (3 marks)

-- **3 marks:** The tone consistently matches and enhances the theme of the writing.
-The reflective and slightly critical tone effectively conveys the author's skepticism towards the crowd's behavior and the painting's perceived value.

-### Include emotions and feelings (1 mark)

-- **1 mark:** Emotions and feelings are clearly expressed, adding depth to the narrative.
-The essay effectively conveys a sense of disillusionment and skepticism through phrases like "I wouldn’t have found the painting particularly remarkable, myself" and "Or maybe I was just the irrational one here."

-### Use precise words or phrases (1 mark)

-- **1 mark:** Uses clear, specific, and accurate language to convey ideas.
-The essay uses precise and descriptive language such as "cacophony of white noise," "sallow yellow," and "benignly at the viewer."

-### Use at least THREE figurative languages (3 marks)

-- **3 marks:** Effectively uses at least three examples of figurative language.
-The essay includes "a jumble of hundreds of bodies" (metaphor), "the more she peered into your soul" (personification), and "Fame is a double-edged sword" (metaphor).

-### Have a moral (Goal to focus on) (1 mark)

-- **1 mark:** The story clearly conveys a moral or lesson.
-The essay suggests that the value of art can be diminished by excessive attention and the performative nature of social media.

-### Write with an outstanding idea (3 marks)

-- **3 marks:** The narrative is creative and engaging, with a compelling plot and original ideas.
-The essay offers a critical perspective on the modern experience of art and the impact of social media, making it both creative and thought-provoking.

-### TOTAL MARKS: 14/14 (100%)

-### Strengths:

-- Excellent use of tone to match the theme of the writing.
-- Clear expression of emotions and feelings.
-- Effective use of figurative language.

-### Areas for Improvement:

-- While the essay is excellent, consider exploring more complex sentence structures to further enhance your writing style.
-- Continue to develop your unique voice and perspective in your writing.
-- Try to incorporate more sensory details to make the writing more immersive.

-### Overall Assessment: Sue's essay is outstanding, demonstrating a strong understanding of the prompt and excellent writing skills.
-The essay is creative, engaging, and effectively conveys its message with a clear voice and tone.
+### Detailed Rubric Assessment

+#### Structure (2/2 marks)

+- Evidence: The essay has a clear structure, starting with a description of the room, then focusing on the painting and the crowd, and ending with a reflection on the value of art and fame.
+- Analysis: The essay is well-organized and follows a logical progression of ideas.
+- Score Justification: The essay demonstrates a clear and logical flow of ideas.
+- Improvement Strategy: No improvements needed for structure.

+#### Tone (3/3 marks)

+- Evidence: The tone is observational and slightly cynical.
+- Analysis: The tone is consistently observational and slightly cynical, reflecting the author's detached perspective on the scene.
+- Score Justification: The tone effectively conveys the intended emotions.
+- Improvement Strategy: No improvements needed for tone.

+#### Emotions/Feelings (1/1 marks)

+- Evidence: "I wouldn’t have found the painting particularly remarkable, myself.", "Perhaps the smile was the reason so many historians, artists were so transfixed."
+- Analysis: The essay expresses a sense of disillusionment and perhaps a little frustration with the way the artwork is being treated.
+- Score Justification: The essay clearly conveys the author's emotions.
+- Improvement Strategy: No improvements needed for expressing emotions.

+#### Precise Language (1/1 marks)

+- Evidence: "The room is large, rectangular.", "a jumble of hundreds of bodies, elbows knocking together"
+- Analysis: The language is precise and descriptive, creating a vivid picture of the museum and the crowd.
+- Score Justification: The language is clear and effective.
+- Improvement Strategy: No improvements needed for precise language.

+#### Figurative Language (3/3 marks)

+- Evidence: "a cacophony of white noise," "she peered into your soul," "museum turned into a public selfie booth," "Fame is a double-edged sword."
+- Analysis: The essay uses figurative language effectively to enhance the message.
+- Score Justification: The essay demonstrates a good use of figurative language.
+- Improvement Strategy: No improvements needed for figurative language.

+#### Moral/Goal (1/1 marks)

+- Evidence: "What was once grand is now a joke.", "Or does the attention take away the value?"
+- Analysis: The essay raises a question about the value of art and fame, suggesting that excessive attention can diminish the true worth of something.
+- Score Justification: The essay clearly conveys its moral.
+- Improvement Strategy: No improvements needed for conveying the moral.

+#### Creative Merit (3/3 marks)

+- Evidence: The essay offers a unique perspective on a common tourist experience.
+- Analysis: The essay is creative in its approach, offering a unique perspective on a common tourist experience.
+- Score Justification: The essay demonstrates a high level of creativity.
+- Improvement Strategy: No improvements needed for creative merit.

+### Overall Assessment

+- Total Score: 14/14 (100%)
+- Key Strengths: Strong structure, appropriate tone, effective use of figurative language.
+- Priority Improvements: No improvements needed.
+- Strategic Development Plan: Continue to develop your creative writing skills.